Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 CRUD functionality is employed using a database to store relevant data and various models have been created.

-An Agile methodolgy was used during the development process and this has been documented through the use of the projects tab in github reocrding issues and utlisation of kanban boards.
+An Agile methodolgy was used during the development process and this has been documented through the use of the projects tab in github and utlisation of kanban boards.
 ## **User Experience**

 ### <b>*Project Goals*</b>
 Classic House Vinyl Store is a an e-commerce site where users can hunt down hard to find records and for any house lovers to purchase records for their DJ sets or for use at home.
-It will provide an easy to use site, where users can locate what they want easiliy, using filter and search, but also the ability to use browse the site.
+It will provide an easy to use site, where users can locate what they want easily, using filter and search, but also the ability to browse the site.

 The site will allow users to register for an account and will incorporate Stripe functionality to allow single payment transaction at checkout.
 ### <b>*Business Goals*</b>